greengeko/amuseMate/README.md

 With a single tap, discover a world of exciting activities curated to bring joy and fun to your day.
 From outdoor adventures to creative projects, AmuseMate offers a diverse range of options to suit every mood and occasion.

-Note: the current data is mocked with Mockeroo and does not contain real activities, feel free to contribute
+Note: the current data is mocked with Mockaroo and does not contain real activities, feel free to contribute

 ## Features